 Choose your Adventure

-Grand Canyon Railway, a subsidiary of Xanterra Parks & Resorts, recreates the historic trip by rail to the Grand Canyon 364 days a year (excludes Dec.
+Grand Canyon Railway, a subsidiary of Xanterra Travel Collection, recreates the historic trip by rail to the Grand Canyon 364 days a year (excludes Dec.
 25), providing passengers with the opportunity to relive an important part of American history.

 Passengers depart from the historic Williams Depot and arrive at the Grand Canyon Depot, the last operating log depot in the United States.
 Located in the heart of Grand Canyon National Park’s historic district, near the world-famous El Tovar Hotel, Grand Canyon Depot is just 200 yards from the edge of the South Rim of the Grand Canyon.